1995 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, and activity in 1995 began two days later with the formation of Hurricane Allison on June 3.
 It was a well-above average season in which 21 tropical depressions formed, 19 of which attained tropical storm status, and 11 of these attained hurricane status.
 In addition, five tropical cyclones reached major hurricane status, which was well above the 1950–2005 average of two per season.
 At the time, only 1933 surpassed the season's total storms, making the season the second most active in recorded history tying with 1887.
-The 1995 season would be the beginning of an active period in the Atlantic basin, which has lasted for nearly 30 years.
+The 1995 season would be the beginning of a high-activity period in the Atlantic basin, also known as a warm phase of the Atlantic multidecadal oscillation, which has lasted for about 30 years.
 Collectively, the tropical cyclones of this season caused 185 deaths and about $12.35 billion in damage.
 The last storm of the season, Hurricane Tanya, became extratropical on November 1, over four weeks before the official end of the season on November 30.

 Tropical cyclogenesis in the 1995 Atlantic hurricane season began with the development of Hurricane Allison on June 2.
 The month of July was very active, with four tropical cyclones forming.
 This record of storms in July stood until the 2005 Atlantic hurricane season when five storms formed in July.
 A total of seven storms formed in August — Felix, Gabrielle, Humberto, Iris, Jerry, Karen, and Luis — tying the 1933 record for most in the month; this record was broken in the 2004 Atlantic hurricane season when eight named storms formed during August.
 Although September is the climatological peak of hurricane season, it was much less active than August.
 Four tropical cyclones developed in September, with Marilyn, Noel, and Opal eventually strengthening into hurricanes.
 Four tropical cyclones also formed in October; notably, Hurricane Roxanne developed in that month.
 The last storm of the season, Hurricane Tanya, developed later in October and eventually became extratropical on November 1.
-This was the first time since forecasters began assigning given names to tropical storms in 1953 that names starting with the letters "O" through "T" were used.
+This was the first time since forecasters began assigning given names to tropical storms in 1950 that names starting with the letters "O" and beyond were used.

 The season's activity was reflected with a very high accumulated cyclone energy (ACE) rating of 227, the fifth highest value on record, and far above the 1981–2010 median of 92.
 Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
 Therefore, a system with a longer duration or stronger intensity will have a higher value of ACE.
 It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.
 Accordingly, tropical depressions are not included here.
 After the storm has dissipated, typically after the end of the season, the NHC reexamines the data, and produces a final report on each storm.
 These revisions can lead to a revised ACE total either upward or downward compared to the operational value.